 Does it even compile?

 In Java, we talk about “compile-time” and “runtime” problems/errors/issues… The compiling part has become quite abstract for most programmers now because the IDE (Eclipse, IntelliJ, NetBeans…) does it for us, in real time.
-You might want to make some research about it to know your subject, but here’s a really short guide to compiling and running a Java application manually.
+Here’s a really short guide to compiling and running a Java application manually.

-The short and fast way to understand the difference is so: when using an IDE, which compiles in real time, any error appearing on the screen is a compile-time error.
+A short and fast way to understand the difference between compile-time and runtime errors is: when using an IDE which compiles in real time, any error appearing on the screen is a compile-time error.
 It would usually be underlined in red.
 Anyway, compile-time problems won’t allow you to run the application (running is what you do when you press the “play” or “run” button ▶️ in the IDE).

-So, first thing to do when you have a code snippet to solve is to check for compile-time issues.
+First thing to do when you have a code snippet to solve is to check for compile-time issues.
 That’s the fastest case because if the code can’t be compiled, there will be no output, no result whatsoever, and no error or exception thrown!
-So as soon as you find a compile-time problem, you can leave the rest of the code and answer the question, and next!
+As soon as you find a compile-time problem, you can leave the rest of the code and answer the question, and next!

 Some common compile-time problems include:

 Supa dupa important: you can’t run the application if compilation fails.
-Just remember this and keep it in mind during the exam (and during your whole career as a developer!).
+Just remember this and keep it in mind during the exam.
 Also, compile-time errors don’t throw actual errors or exceptions.
 They can’t, because the program has to run to throw an error…

 If compilation can’t fail…